py2ai/py2ai.github.io/_posts/2020-10-22-Make-an-Interactive-Particle-Swarm-Optimization-algorithm.md

 ---
+categories:
+- GUI tutorial series
+description: Using Matplotlib drag the target of PSO and let the particles optimize their movements to find it.
+featured-img: pso2
+keywords:
+- algorithm
+- interactive
+- development
+- code
+- programming
+- pso
+- tutorial
+- python
 layout: post
+mathjax: true
 title: How to make an interactive PSO algorithm in Python
-categories: [GUI tutorial series]
-mathjax: true
-featured-img: pso2
-description: Using Matplotlib drag the target of PSO and let the particles optimize their movements to find it.
 ---

 <br>
 <div align="center">